-In the event of an emergency requiring the closure of Baker College, a message will be posted on the website (baker.edu) as well as announced on area radio and television stations.
+In the event of an emergency requiring the closure of Baker College, a message will be posted on the website (baker.edu).
 Please be careful to note if day, evening, or all classes are cancelled.

-All students that are registered in the Baker College Emergency Notification System (ENS) will receive a notification via their Baker email, text message, or recorded telephone message.
+All students who are registered in the Baker College Emergency Notification System (ENS) will receive a notification via their Baker email, text message, or recorded telephone message.